Battle of Waterberg

-The Battle of Waterberg (Battle of Ohamakari) took place on August 11, 1904, at the Waterberg, German South West Africa (modern day Namibia), and was the decisive battle in the German campaign against the Herero.
+The Battle of Waterberg (Battle of Ohamakari) took place on August 11, 1904, at the Waterberg, German South West Africa (modern day Namibia), and was the decisive battle in the Herero uprising.

 Armies

 The German Imperial Forces were under the command of Lieutenant General Lothar von Trotha and numbered just over 1,500.
 They were armed with 1,625 modern rifles, 30 artillery pieces and 14 machine guns.

 The Herero were under the command of Samuel Maharero and – in expectation of peace negotiations – had assembled some 3,500-6,000 warriors along with their families.
 The total number of Hereros in the area is estimated at 25,000 to 50,000.
 Some of them were armed with traditional close combat weapons called kirri.